 Hawkeye's home town is Crabapple Cove, Maine (the only home town of the characters that is fictitious.)
 However, in "Dear Dad," Hawkeye mentions the family home in Vermont; in "The Late Captain Pierce", Hawkeye tells Klinger that Crabapple Cove is where his family summers; in "The Party", he says that his father hasn't left Crabapple Cove in years; in "Hawk's Nightmare", he says that his father was born in Crabapple Cove, and has never left.

-The baseball cap worn by Klinger (and on occasion, Col. Potter), starting in the eighth season is supposed to be a Toledo Mud Hens cap, but it is actually a Texas Rangers cap, that the Rangers wore in the 1970s and early 1980s.
+The baseball cap worn by Klinger (and on occasion, Col. Potter), starting in the eighth season is supposed to be a Toledo Mud Hens cap, but it was actually a Texas Rangers cap, that the Rangers wore in the 1970s and early 1980s.
+Texas Rangers became a team in 1970, that was the Washington Senators.

 When the series was first going into production, the network wanted a laugh track (a sitcom staple), while the show's producers didn't.
 They compromised with a "chuckle track", played only occasionally.
 (DVD releases of the series mostly allow viewers a no-laugh-track option.)
 However, even the "chuckle track" -- it was agreed upon by all involved in the discussion -- would not ever be used during the scenes in the surgical tent.